hx-includeThe hx-include attribute allows you to include additional element values in an AJAX request. The value of this

 Note that if you include a non-input element, all input elements enclosed in that element will be included.

-is inherited, it is evaluated from the element triggering the request.
+hx-include is inherited and can be placed on a parent elementhx-include is inherited, it is evaluated from the element triggering the request.
 It is easy to get confused

-when working with the extended selectors such as find
+when working with the extended selectors such as find and closest.<div hx-include="find input">

 <button hx-post="/register">